albans/disp_child_pages/README.md

 # Usage

-- Clone this project in your `wp-content/plugins` directory.
+- Clone this project in your `wp-content/plugins` directory
 - Activate the plugin
-- Modify you stylesheet to customize the rendering.
+- Modify you stylesheet to customize the rendering
-- Insert the short code disp_child_pages in any page, where the list of child pages is wanted
+- Insert the short code `[disp_child_pages]` in any page, where the list of child pages is wanted

 For example, you may use the following CSS to display each page as a box